Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Then `run`

 - Generating a report using **reporting/html**
-- `marketplace install reporting/html` - Not that you should be in the default directory of recon-ng whcih you can get to by typing `back` first.
+- `marketplace install reporting/html` - Not that you should be in the default directory of recon-ng which you can get to by typing `back` first.
 - `marketplace search reporting/html` to check if this has been installed
 - `modules load reporting/html` to load and `info` to look at the details.
 Note that you must set the creator and attacker
 - `options set CREATOR attacker`